 International efforts to combat rhino poaching have seen a collaborative partnership develop between the local environmental organization.

-The Endangered Wildlife Trust (EWT) and Asian environmental group Education for Nature – Vietnam (ENV) creates awareness campaigns in Asian countries, such as Vietnam, where demand for rhino horns is high.
+The Endangered Wildlife Trust (EWT) and Asian environmental group Education for Nature – Vietnam (ENV) create awareness campaigns in Asian countries, such as Vietnam, where demand for rhino horns is high.

 According to Lynette Coetzee of EWT, “We are extremely excited about our partnership with ENV.
 We are certain that our campaign, with this crucial buy-in from a respected and well-known Vietnamese NGO, will help us turn the tide on the rhino’s plight.